evershinemj/myvscode/git.md

 - click `...` in the **side bar** of source control to trigger `sync`.
 - `sync` is a combination of `pull` and `push`.
+- while synchronizing(push and pull), the **git icon** displays a clock to indicate synchronizing is in process

 # actions